-Here, there are 20 monasteries, 17 of them belongs to the Greek Orthodox Church, one to the Russian Church, one to Bulgarian Church and one to Serbian Church.
+Here, there are 20 monasteries, 17 of them belong to the Greek Orthodox Church, one to the Russian Church, one to the Bulgarian Church and one to the Serbian Church.
 Other from that, there are smaller cloisters scattered in Mount Athos that belong to the 20 main ones.

 The monasteries are very old, and have been rebuilt and maintained over and over across the centuries.
 Impressing fortresses landed on rocky walls, they are witnesses of ancient times that are still alive and work (almost) the same way ever since.
 Electricity arrived here only 15 years from now!

 With the bad weather, no boat.
-We will visit only the first location in the peninsula, Chromitsa, where 40 years ago Tsantali, authorized by the monks, planted vineyards and start producing wines here under the label Metoxi Chromitsa, name of the place where is the first cloister, St. Panteleimon, that belongs to the Russian Church.
+We will visit only the first location in the peninsula, Chromitsa, where 40 years ago Tsantali, authorized by the monks, planted vineyards and start producing wines here under the label Metoxi Chromitsa.
+This is the name of the place where is located the first cloister, St. Panteleimon, that belongs to the Russian Church.

 One of the orthodox monasteries at Mount Athos (photo Mount Athos Area Org)

 Far and above, we see ancient stone buildings, church towers and vineyards.
-All along the way, small oratories in carved wood mark the landscape with their bright colors, making us remember the purpose of this place.
+All along the way, small oratories in carved wood mark the landscape with their bright colors, remembering us the purpose of this place.